nthnca/photo-repo-tools/README.md

 - git prune
 - rename the pack file to something like 01-YEAR-SHA1
 - move the pack file to the ARCHIVE directories
+- add a .keep file
+- upload .pack file to backup system

 ## Restore (from pack files):